-- Rule 51 (2)Generally, one Demand for Grant is presented in respect of each Ministry or Department.
+(2) Generally, one Demand for Grant is presented in respect of each Ministry or Department.
 However, in respect of large Ministries or Departments, more than one Demand may be presented.
-Each Demand normally includes provisions required for a service, i.e. provisions on account of revenue expenditure, capital expenditure, grants to the State and Union Territory Governments and also Loans and Advances relating to the service. - Rule 51 (3) The Demand for Grants shall be presented to Parliament at two levels.
-The main Demand for Grants shall be presented to Parliament by the Ministry of Finance, Budget Division along with the Annual Financial Statement while the Detailed Demands for Grants, for consideration by the "Departmentally Related Standing Committee" (DRSC) of the Parliament, are laid on the Table of the Lok Sabha by the concerned Ministries/ Departments, as per dates approved from time to time. - Rule 52 (1) Form of Annual Financial Statement and Demands for Grant.
-The form of the Annual Financial Statement and Demands for Grants shall be laid down by the Finance Ministry and of arrangement no alteration or classification shall be made without the approval of that Ministry. - Rule 52 (2) The heads under which provision for expenditure shall be made in the Demands for Grants or Appropriation shall be prescribed by the Finance in consultation with Ministry the Administrative Ministry or Department.
-The authorized heads for expenditure in a year shall be as shown in the Detailed Demands for Grants passed bv Parliament and no change shall be made therein without the formal approval of the Finance Ministry. - Rule 52 (3) The major head wise provisions in the Detailed Demands for Grants shall match with the provision made in the Demands for Grants presented by Budget Division, as the appropriations are sought on the basis of Demands for Grants.
+Each Demand normally includes provisions required for a service, i.e. provisions on account of revenue expenditure, capital expenditure, grants to the State and Union Territory Governments and also Loans and Advances relating to the service.

+(3) The Demand for Grants shall be presented to Parliament at two levels.
+The main Demand for Grants shall be presented to Parliament by the Ministry of Finance, Budget Division along with the Annual Financial Statement while the Detailed Demands for Grants, for consideration by the "Departmentally Related Standing Committee" (DRSC) of the Parliament, are laid on the Table of the Lok Sabha by the concerned Ministries/ Departments, as per dates approved from time to time.

+(1) Form of Annual Financial Statement and Demands for Grant.
+The form of the Annual Financial Statement and Demands for Grants shall be laid down by the Finance Ministry and no alteration of arrangement or classification shall be made without the approval of that Ministry.

+(2) The heads under which provision for expenditure shall be made in the Demands for Grants or Appropriation shall be prescribed by the Finance Ministry in consultation with the Administrative Ministry or Department.
+The authorized heads for expenditure in a year shall be as shown in the Detailed Demands for Grants passed by Parliament and no change shall be made therein without the formal approval of the Finance Ministry.

+(3) The major head wise provisions in the Detailed Demands for Grants shall match with the provision made in the Demands for Grants presented by Budget Division, as the appropriations are sought on the basis of Demands for Grants.